 International Federation of Sleddog Sports Race Rules

-This version of the IFSS Race Rules is valid from 2 June 2019.
-Green text indicates a change to the previous version (July 2018).
+This version of the IFSS Race Rules is valid from June 13, 2022 to such time as the GA 2024 is held.
+Green text indicates a change to the previous version (IFSS Race Rules 2021-2022).

 Table of Contents